The ManyPets guide to pet insurance for rescue dogs

 Some insurers will have an upper age limit for taking out a new policy, but ManyPets can insure rescue animals of any age, including insurance for older dogs.

 Dogs and cats do tend to be more expensive to insure as they age.
-To help keep premiums more affordable you’ll pay a 20% co-payment towards each claim if your dog or cat’s nine or older and you won’t be able to choose a no-excess policy.
+To help keep premiums more affordable you’ll pay a 20% co-payment towards each claim if your dog or cat’s nine or older.
 You can choose a higher excess to lower your premium.
+We have a range of excess options from £69.

 But our Complete policy has a £15,000 annual limit that refreshes each year and even includes dental illness to help take the best care of your pet as they age.